dsandor/vue-memory-game/README.md

   selectTile(context, tileId) {
     const { commit, state, dispatch } = context;

-    const selectedTiles = state.tiles.filter(t => t.selected);
+    // selectedTiles will contain all the tiles the user PREVIOUSLY clicked on. const selectedTiles = state.tiles.filter(t => t.selected);
-    const clickedTile = state.tiles.find(t => t.id === tileId);
+    // clickedTile is the tile the user actually clicked this time. const clickedTile = state.tiles.find(t => t.id === tileId);

     if (selectedTiles.length === 1) {